manasa-arun/python/content/en/Tips/how-to-prettyprint-a-json-file.md

 JSON is commonly used for data transmission between client-server applications.

-## How to prettyprint a json file in python:
+## How to prettyprint a json file in Python:

 `dumps()` method is used to print prettyprint in JSON.